 The Estate vineyards are planted in stony and rough terrain, in an east-west orientation to best mitigate the scorching heat of the midday sun.
 6060 vine/ha rows are angled into the sunset on very gentle, southerly slopes.
 Special care is taken in the vineyard to ensure optimal phenolic ripeness, while still allowing enough midday shade to keep the acidity in the grapes for balancing freshness.

 True to its moniker, the Wild Yeast Chardonnay is fermented in underground concrete tanks using only native, wild yeasts that occur naturally on the skins of the grapes.
 An extended time on lees provides additional complexity and texture.
-This slow, volatile process, which can take anywhere from 6 to 9 months, is risky but results in incredibly expressive wine with a wisdom that is unattainable in wines made using commercial yeasts.
+This slow, volatile process, which can take anywhere from six to nine months, is risky but results in incredibly expressive wine with a wisdom that is unattainable in wines made using commercial yeasts.